sunruisjtu2020/Assignment_AAE6102_Submission/README.md

 🏵️ Thanks for Claude 3.7 Sonnet.
 This assisted me when writing code to modify the SDR.

 🐋 Thanks for DeepSeek R1.
 This helped me deriving many equations.

+My prompts for deepseek was attached in directory ai_prompts.
+Claude 3.7 Sonnet work as Copilot in VS Code, I cannot export the chat history with it.